TigerBSD/TigerBSD/SYSINSTALL.md

 ## Initial post-install configuration

 The system reboots.
+Enter the FDE passphrase, but keep in mind that if you selected a keyboard layout other than the one used by your hardware, said keyboard layout will not be in effect until after the disk has been decrypted.
-Log in as `root` using the password you selected.
+Once booted, log in as `root` using the passphrase you selected for root.

 We are eventually going to overwrite `/etc/rc.conf` but would like to preserve the options we selected during bsdinstall.
 In order to do this,